mvt-proj/maplibre-legend/README.md

 ## Features

 - Parse MapLibre GL style (v8) JSON into a structured `Style` model.
 - Render individual layer legends (fill, line, circle) as SVG snippets.
 - Optionally include raster layers.
 - Render labels and customizable dimensions (`default_width`/`default_height`).
 - Stack all layers into one combined SVG with separators.
+- For finer details, the metadata attribute of the layer is used.

 ## Installation